 Aim: Reduce Compliance Costs and Administrative Burden

-Private companies need not hold AGMs subject to specified safeguards
+- Private companies not required to hold annual general meetings (AGMs) subject to specified safeguards

 Aim: Make the ownership and control of business entities more transparent

-All companies and LLPs, unless exempted, are required to obtain and maintain beneficial ownership information
+- All companies and LLPs required to obtain and maintain beneficial ownership information (unless exempted)

 Aim: Boost Singapore’s Competitiveness as a Business Hub

-Introduce an inward re-domiciliation regime which allows foreign corporate entities to transfer their registration to Singapore.
+- Introduce an inward re-domiciliation regime (allows foreign corporate entities to easily transfer their registration to Singapore)

 Register of controllers

-Following the amendments, Singapore-incorporated companies, Singapore-registered LLPs and Singapore-registered branches of foreign corporations will be required to maintain a register of controllers.
+The amendments require that Singapore-incorporated companies, Singapore-registered LLPs and Singapore-registered branches of foreign corporations maintain a register of controllers.

 Who is a controller?

 The new section 386AB of the Companies Act (Cap.
-50 of Singapore) (CA) defines an individual or a corporation as a “controller” of a reporting entity based on either of two thresholds:
+50 of Singapore) (CA) defines an individual or a corporation as a “controller” of a reporting entity based on one of two thresholds: